 The primary premise of BIM is to enhance collaboration and improve communication between various stakeholders.
 For the facility managers, this means that they can access all the technical documentation and collaborate with different stakeholders for maintenance operations.

 Ideal Facility Management Process Using BIM

 Facility management is a comprehensive and time-consuming process.
-With the help of BIM, facility management process can be simplified beyond measure.
-To make the most of BIM, managers can follow the below mentioned process:
+With the help of BIM, the facility management process can be simplified beyond measure.
+To make the most of BIM, managers can follow the below-mentioned process: